Child Psychology Track (155215)

 Pediatric Primary Care (PPC)

 THE PEDIATRIC PRIMARY CARE (PPC) PROGRAM OVERVIEW .
 The PPC Program involves a partnership between the National Crime Victims Research and Treatment Center (NCVC) and Division of General Pediatrics, both within the College of Medicine at the Medical University of South Carolina.
-PPC houses two programs, the Collaborative Care for Children and Caregivers (4C) and the Pediatric Primary Care Psychology Internship rotation (part of the Charleston Consortium Psychology Internship Program Co-Directors, Dean Kilpatrick, Ph.D., Dan Smith, Ph.D.), which work closely together to meet the needs of youth and families within the pediatric primary care clinics.
+PPC houses two programs, the Collaborative Care for Children and Caregivers (4C) and the Pediatric Primary Care Psychology Internship rotation (part of the Charleston Consortium Psychology Internship Program; Co-Directors, Dean Kilpatrick, Ph.D., Dan Smith, Ph.D.), which work closely together to meet the needs of youth and families within the pediatric primary care clinics.
 The 4C program was initiated in 2017 with grant funding from the South Carolina Office of the Attorney General, Department of Crime Victim Assistance Grants (Victims of Crime Act grant).
-4C aims to expand access, availability and utilization of services for child and adult victims of crime by providing intensive case management, care coordination and direct mental health treatment services in the community, on-site in pediatric primary care clinics serving the Charleston tri-county area.
-During the COVID-19 pandemic, services were provided via telehealth.
-However, at this time, most services are provided in clinic, but we do offer remote service delivery when requested by clients.
+4C aims to expand access, availability and utilization of services for child and adult victims of crime by providing intensive case management, care coordination and direct mental health treatment services in the community and on-site in pediatric primary care clinics serving the Charleston tri-county area.
+While most services are provided in clinic, we also do offer remote service delivery (i.e., telehealth) to reduce barriers to accessing care.

 The PPC psychology internship rotation was initiated to expand the reach of services for youth and families, since many children with behavioral health needs are not identified, nor do they seek specialty mental health services.
-The rotation operates within an integrated health care model, to address the mental health, behavioral and physical health needs of patients seen in Pediatric Primary Care.
+The rotation operates within an integrated health care model to address the mental, behavioral and physical health needs of patients seen in Pediatric Primary Care.
 This also includes the Foster Care Support Clinic, which serves children who are currently in foster care placements in the tri-county Charleston area.
-On the PPC rotation, interns are actively involved in consultation/’warm handoff’s’, brief mental/behavioral health assessments, and behavioral health interventions to reduce the time burden of the medical providers, as well as address the needs of youth experiencing behavioral health concerns.
+On the PPC rotation, interns are actively involved in real-time consultation (’warm hand-off’s’), brief evaluations to identify behavioral health needs, and short-term interventions to address the needs of youth experiencing behavioral health concerns.
 An important aim of this rotation is to provide the intern with rich and varied experiences that meet individual needs, as well as training and career goals.
 Thus, Dr. Hanson (licensed clinical psychologist and rotation clinical supervisor) will work closely with the intern at the onset of the rotation to establish rotation goals and discuss the schedule and rotation opportunities.
 Over the course of the rotation, intern progress will be tracked, with ongoing discussions to ensure that these goals are being met.

 For each 6-month rotation there are two half time psychology interns (they are each onsite approximately 2 days/week).